micknudsen/bird-sounds/README.md

 ## Metadata

 Now go ahead and fill out `metadata/selection.json` with information about the species and the sounds you would like to download.
 This repository comes with a curated set of sound.
-See the [wiki](https://github.com/micknudsen/bird-sounds/wiki) for more information.
 Here is an example with just one species:

 ```
 $ cat metadata/selection.json